-If you elect alternate valuation, value the property interest that has been terminated as follows:
+If you elect alternate valuation, value the property interest that has been terminated as follows.

-- 1. Any property distributed or otherwise disposed of or separated from the trust within 6 months after the termination is valued on the date of distribution or other disposition.
-Value the property on the date it ceases to form a part of the trust; that is, on the date the title passes as a result of its distribution or other disposition. - 2.
-Any property not distributed or otherwise disposed of within 6 months following the termination is valued on the date 6 months after the termination. - 3.
+1. Any property distributed or otherwise disposed of or separated from the trust within 6 months after the termination is valued on the date of distribution or other disposition.
+Value the property on the date it ceases to form a part of the trust; that is, on the date the title passes as a result of its distribution or other disposition.

+- 2. Any property not distributed or otherwise disposed of within 6 months following the termination is valued on the date 6 months after the termination. - 3.
 Any property or interest that is affected by mere lapse of time is valued as of the time of termination.
 However, you may change this date of termination value to the date of distribution or other disposition to account for any change that is not due to mere lapse of time.

-If the alternate valuation date falls after the initial due date of the return, you must request an extension to file on Form 2758.
-Indicate as the reason for the requested extension that you are going to elect alternate valuation and that the alternate valuation date falls after the initial due date of the return.
+If the alternate valuation date falls after the initial due date of the return, you must request an extension to file on Form 7004.
+The extension is automatic, so you do not have to sign the form or provide a reason for your request.
+See Form 7004 for more information.

 Terminations of interests in trusts to which additions have been made.
-As described beginning on page 1, when an addition is made to an irrevocable trust after September 25, 1985, only the portion of the trust resulting from the addition is subject to the GST tax.
+As described on page 2, when an addition is made to an irrevocable trust after September 25, 1985, only the portion of the trust resulting from the addition is subject to the GST tax.
 For terminations, this portion is the product of the allocation fraction and the value of the property subject to the termination (including accumulated income and appreciation on that property).